 It is difficult to recommend or suggest individual titles as all books or material listed will assist and would be required and useful throughout the examination process and indeed will become reference material when you are qualified and teaching for reward.
 That said, some material is more important at different stages.
 We are mindful that some may be budget dependent or wish to learn in stages, i.e. stage 1 before stage 2 etc., As individuals we all learn at our own pace, you as a person may require more or fuller information, as reference to make sense of what you are reading currently, meaning all books should be at hand.
 The following is advised as necessary, however as all books cross over, as the theory examination is based in different sections of required learning. (see theoretical test subject matters below).

 All This to Raise Your Awareness and Driving Standards

 Another example of this cross-over is reading these theory titles in learning to become a driving instructor you will most probably have to raise your own standard of driving see stage two and indeed learn how to explain, driving and procedures in the correct manner, which will hone up your knowledge after all, teaching another to drive is not about imparting your own style of driving, it teaching the correct style of driving!

-Essentially these are a must!
+These are a must!

 Some of the following are issued free by the RSA ADI or by visiting their website